 As part of this benchmark, we assessed if the VSS required that the economic actors must be certified by independent and qualified auditors.
 Of the 21 standards, 17 fully meet this criterion, while 4 only partially cover it.
 These include US Soy, Bunge, SODRU and Aapresid.
-14 standards also require that economic operators successfully pass an initial audit before allowing them to participate in the scheme and that such initial audit of a new scheme participant or a recertification of existing scheme participant shall always be on-site.
-CSQA DTP 112, Amaggi Origins Field, Cargill Triple S, Bunge, and Aapresid only partially meet this requirement (for example, do not specify if the visit must be on-site), while US Soy and Cefetra do not have such requirements at all.
+15 standards also require that economic operators successfully pass an initial audit before allowing them to participate in the scheme and that such an initial audit of a new scheme participant or a re-certification of an existing scheme participant shall always be on-site.
+CSQA DTP 112, Amaggi Origins Field, Cargill Triple S, Bunge, and Aapresid only partially meet this requirement (for example, do not specify if the visit must be on-site), while US Soy does not have such a requirement at all.